 Another common mistake regarding garage storage is the storage of paints.
 Understandably, keep the paint away from the cold and heat.
 And it is best if you store the paint cans in an area where the temperature remains mild.
 Furthermore, avoid placing the refrigerator in the garage.

 The garage is also not a good storage spot for propane and pet food.
-Keep propane outside as there is a minimum chance to catch a spark and get ignited.
+Keep propane outside as there is a minimum chance of catching a spark and igniting.
 Similarly, by placing pet food in the garage, you will only attract other animals and pests to the area who will be curious to sniff out the food and get their share.

 That said, the best place for storing pet food is inside sealed containers in the pantry.
-You should gather all items stored in the garage and divide them into two portions: keep and throw.
+You should gather all items in the garage and divide them into two portions: keep and throw.
 Put things in the “keep” basket you have used within the last month.

-When it comes to storing things in the garage, you will need to create a place first.
-While we strongly recommend making a floor plan for the garage and buying the best garage shelving, you will need to take some time and invest in space planning, including taking the dimensions and noting the sizes of the doors, windows, switches, etc. Doing so will better understand how you can use the garage space effectively, install garage shelving, and store items.
+When storing things in the garage, you must create a place first.
+While we strongly recommend making a floor plan for the garage and buying the best garage shelving, you will need to invest some time in space planning, including taking the dimensions and noting the sizes of the doors, windows, switches, etc. Doing so will better understand how to use the garage space effectively, install garage shelving, and store items.

 After drafting a floor plan for the garage, you should categorize things and see how you can place them inside the garage.
 For instance, you would want to position the heavier equipment in the corners of the garage, such as the lawnmower.
 At the same time, you would like to place the gardening tool inside a chest and the chemicals on the shelves.